 He has been an invited speaker at TU and an invited panelist and speaker on financial and Native American topics ranging from two conferences of the Native American Finance Officers’ Association to the Federal Bar Association’s Indian Law Conference, (April 2013).
-He was one of about one hundred invited to attend the White House Conference on Supporting Contemporary Native American Veterans in late 2019.
+In November 2019, he received a special invitation to attend the White House Conference on Supporting Contemporary Native American Veterans.
+In addition to several Cabinet Secretaries, Vice President Mike Pence met with the group.

 Professor Viles served as one of only 79 delegates to the 1999 Cherokee Nation Constitutional Convention, Tahlequah, Oklahoma.
 (It had been 160 years since the Cherokees’ previous constitutional convention.)
 He was awarded the Cherokee National Medal of Patriotism in 2003, “in recognition for service to the tribe and upholding the Cherokee Constitution”.
 Viles is a veteran of the U.S. Air Force and holds five military decorations from the United States, two from the Republic of Vietnam, and one from the Cherokee Nation.